 Treating constipation is important, but it’s also essential to know how it happened in the first place.
-Hydration, diet, and exercise levels are factors that can lead to constipation.
-Once you know what’s caused it, you will know how to prevent or reduce the occurence in the future.
+Hydration, diet, and exercise levels can lead to constipation.
+Once you know what caused it, you will know how to prevent or reduce the occurrence in the future.

 Top 15 Reasons Why My Dog Won’t Poop

 This is exactly how it sounds.
 If a dog eats too much fiber, it can cause constipation.
 This can occur from eating low-quality dog food and being fed table scraps too often.